3DCoded/Happy-Hare/Blobing-and-Stringing.md

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Calibrating Toolhead

+Ok, now you know what the correct meaning of the dimensions are the next question is how to discover them for your setup.
+For everything other than `toolhead_ooze_reduction` it is possible to use accurate CAD models to measure them (remember to use the internal shoulder in the nozzle).
+If you have a toolhead sensor there is now an automated way to measure!
+If not, then you can refer back to this wiki where we will collate verified measurements for common toolheads and once you have those set experiment to discover `toolhead_ooze_reduction`

+You have a toolhead sensor...

 Now Happy Hare can help with a new `MMU_CALIBRATE_TOOLHEAD` command.
-The process is to start with a clean extruder/nozzle.
+The complete process is to start with a CLEAN extruder/nozzle.
 To do this you need to perform a cold pull where you warm up the extruder, purge some filament, then cool.
 At the right temperature you manually pull the filament out with a bit of force pulling all the old residue and carbon deposits.
-This is something that many of you already know how to do, but for those that need help you can run the supplied `MMU_COLD_PULL` macro and follow directions.
-This is documented later in this guide.
+This is something that most of you probably already know how to do, but for those that need help you can run the supplied `MMU_COLD_PULL` macro and follow directions.
+This is documented [later in this page](TODO).

-### With a CLEAN toolhead
+### With a CLEAN toolhead (after cold pull)

-Reattach bowden to toolhead, and prepare the MMU: select the gate you wish to use but ensure the filament is not loaded.
+Reattach bowden to toolhead, and prepare the MMU: select the gate you wish to use but ensure filament is available but don't try to load the extruder.
 Then run:

 > MMU\_CALIBRATE\_TOOLHEAD CLEAN=1